Mark-RSK/Regexator/README.md

 * IEnumerable

 Last two items in the list, **Object[]** and **IEnumerable** can contains zero or more items (patterns) any one of which has to be matched.

+Methods that allows to pass a content typed as **Object** usually allows to pass an array of object with **params** (**ParamArray** in VB) keyword.
+This overload simply convert the array of object to the object and calls overload that accept object as an argument.

 ### Operators overloading
 #### + Operator